universalautomationorg/.github/profile/README.md

 â€¯
 UniversalAutomation.org is expanding with more end users/SIs/OEMs and vendors eager to implement the runtime in their products.
 Any entity looking to help advance industrial automation is welcome to join.

+In this repository, you will find the source code of the runtime execution engine based on the IEC 61499 standard which is only accessible for UAO members.

 To discover more about UniversalAutomation.org:
 Website : https://universalautomation.org/